yorkshire-and-humber-care-record/fhir-fix/README.md

 There may be a requirement to implement retention policies which remove data from view after a certain period of time.
 FHIR Fix can also be configured to apply these selective "soft deletes" on a scheduled basis.

-*Internally FHIR Fix uses the same technologies (node.js, docker) as Interweave Connect and so it is a natural companion which can be installed alongside Interweave Connect.
-However this is in no way a pre-requisite, as FHIR Fix can also be used as a stand-alone utility and can connect to ANY FHIR compliant endpoint.*
+*Internally FHIR Fix uses the same technologies (node.js, docker) as Interweave Connect and so is a natural companion which can be installed alongside.
+However this is in no way a pre-requisite, and FHIR Fix can also be used as a stand-alone utility which can connect to **any** FHIR compliant endpoint.*

 # Key Features